JithinJohn-vj/odens_ai/README.md

 # Quote AI System

-A full-stack application for generating quotes using AI, with both frontend and backend components.
+A full-stack application for generating quotation  using AI, with both frontend and backend components.

 ## Project Structure